Hadjab95/My-Project/README.md

 You can create superuser using the command:python manage.py createsuperuser

-Follow the prompts to create a superuser.

-then navigate to the following url:http://127.0.0.1:8000/admin/
+Follow the prompts to create a superuser then navigate to the following url:http://127.0.0.1:8000/admin/

-after navigating that url you can login using the user you created
+after navigating to that url you can login using the user you created

 # Support
 For any inquiries or issues, please contact me at barrysoul1099@gmail.com